puppetmaster-/tileset_plugin/README.md

 # tileset_plugin
-A plugin for the Godot Game Engine, to help creating/changing tileset scene.
+A plugin for the Godot Game Engine, to help creating/changing tileset scene. [asset library tilesethelper](https://godotengine.org/asset-library/asset/9)

 # Howto
 ## create tile with a StaticBody2D and collisionPolygon